Great-Sun-Group/credex-core/docs/MTQ.md

 2. Processing new Credexes:
    - Retrieves Credexes with "PENDING_CREDEX" status from the ledger space.
    - Sorts them by acceptance time.
-   - For each Credex, it calls the LoopFinder function.
+   - For each Credex, calls the LoopFinder function.

 ## LoopFinder.ts

-Checks if the credex already exists in the search space.
+Checks if the credex already exists in searchSpace (in case of previous error).
 If not, it creates it.

 1. Finds all loops starting and ending at the specified account.
    - Identifies the loop with the earliest due date.
    - For each node in the loop, it selects the Credex with the earliest due date (or largest amount if tied).
    - Identifies the minimum outstanding amount among all credexes in the loop.
 2. If a loop is found:
-   - Subtract the minimum amount from all Credexes in the loop.
+   - Subtracts the minimum amount from all Credexes in the loop.
-   - Update the searchSpace, removing fully redeemed credexes and updating the earliest due dates.
+   - Updates the searchSpace, removing fully redeemed credexes and updating the earliest due dates.
-   - Update the ledgerSpace, creating a LoopAnchor to represent the cleared loop, update the Credexes' outstanding and redeemed amounts, and create REDEEMED and CREDLOOP relationships.
+   - Updates the ledgerSpace, creating a LoopAnchor to represent the cleared loop, update the Credexes' outstanding and redeemed amounts, and create REDEEMED and CREDLOOP relationships.
-   - For fully redeemed credexes, replace the OWES relationships with CLEARED relationships in ledgerSpace.
+   - For fully redeemed credexes, replaces the OWES relationships with CLEARED relationships in ledgerSpace.
 3. Go back to step one until no loop is found.
 4. Once no more loops can be found, mark the original Credex as processed and exit the loop.